ValerieChen7331/House_Price/README.md

 # House_Price
-The purpose of this side project is to analyze the house prices in Taiwan for the past decade, with a focus on residential properties.
+The purpose of this side project is to analyze the house prices in Taiwan for the last decade, with a focus on residential properties.

 All of the data come from the government system 'Actual Price Registration'.